01 of 14

 Begin to Shape the Hull Sides and Top for the Miniature Toy Sailboat

-Use medium coarse sandpaper wrapped around a brush handle or other round handled tools, to shape the rough hull of your model sailboat keel.
-Work on rounding the ends, according to the layout of you deck outline, and round the sides down to the base of the keel.
+Use medium coarse sandpaper wrapped around a brush handle, or other round handled tools, to shape the rough hull of your model sailboat keel.
+Work on rounding the ends, according to the layout of your deck outline, and round the sides down to the base of the keel.
 Use fine sandpaper to finish sand the rough shape every once in a while to make sure there are no large bumps or dips.Continue to 6 of 14 below.

 06 of 14

 Mark and Shape the Keel for a Miniature Toy Sailboat

 Use a pencil to draw a small oval for the shape of the base of the keel on the bottom of your miniature sailboat, roughly centered in the area you have roughed out on your hull. (see photo).
 If you are using a carving knife, draw a line with the knife along the line you have set for the base of the keel, and gently start to carve up into the hull around the keel, leaving the keel as a "post" on the base of the hull.
 Cut down the line you have drawn, then carve away a bit more of the hull on the sides of the keel, then cut down the shape of the keel, and carve more away on the hull.
 The keel will be a narrow band, slightly back from the center of your boat, which widens at the top to join the keel to the hull.Continue to 7 of 14 below.

 Finish Shaping the Keel and Hull of the Miniature Toy Sailboat